Explore the outdoors

 Our park is the ideal space for a stroll, however far you want to walk.
 We have a mixture of easy access paths, suitable for wheelchairs and buggies, and more out of the way tracks to explore.
 You can pop in to the Welcome Centre to pick up a map and follow one of our recommended walks.

-There’s lots in the park to occupy little ones, including our brand new children’s play area by the stables and in 2016 you'll find three new play areas dotted around the park that have been developed with local community groups.
+There’s lots in the park to occupy little ones, including our children’s play area by the stables and the cycling pump and skills track on the Dell walk.
 Have fun feeding the ducks and say hello to our resident guinea fowl.

 Snowdrop Woods is our forest school site which runs a programme of bookable events all year round and is even available to hire for birthday parties or events.
 Pick up a 50 things scrapbook from the welcome centre and see how many of the activities you can complete in the park.

 Our estate is the perfect place to walk your dog.
 We have bins placed at regular intervals for dog waste, treats in the welcome centre to reward well-behaved dogs and water outside the park café and welcome centre.